Qiskit/red-queen/docs/index.rst

 ===========================================
-Welcome to the documentation of qiskit-neko
+Welcome to the documentation of red-queen
 ===========================================

 .. toctree::